 Do People Naturally Obey Authority Figures?

-The Milgram experiment on obedience to authority figures (and related studies) show that, on average, people will obey authority figures despite moral objections.
+The Milgram experiment on obedience to authority figures (and related studies) show that, on average and under the right conditions, people will obey authority figures despite moral objections.

-Milgram, and others like Zimbardo (who conducted the famous Stanford Prison Experiment), have concluded that while some will question authority, relatively few people seem to have the (cognitive/emotional) resources needed to resist authority.
+With the above said, Milgram, and others like Zimbardo (who conducted the famous Stanford Prison Experiment), none-the-less concluded that while some will question authority, especially under the right conditions, relatively few people seem to have the (cognitive/emotional) resources needed to resist authority under all conditions.

-Below we explore the Milgram experiment, the Zimbardo experiment, and what we can learn from them; First a video on social influence and resistance to authority (as our goal is to not just explore Milgram and Zimbardo, but the underlying authority complex).
+Below we explore the Milgram experiment, the Zimbardo experiment, and what we can learn from them in terms of obeying authority and resisting authority; First a video on social influence and resistance to authority (as our goal is to not just explore Milgram and Zimbardo, but to explore the underlying authority complex and the ways we can resist the call of immoral authority).

 Social Influence: Crash Course Psychology #38.
 This video explains “Social Influence” and the Milgram experiment on resistance to authority.